INSIGHTS & RESOURCES

 IPC-A-610 for Robotics Buyers: When It Applies, When It Does Not, and How to Write It Into a Cable Assembly RFQ

-A robot integrator rejected an entire pilot lot because the purchase order said IPC-A-610 Class 3, but the delivered scope was mostly cable harnesses, terminal blocks, and cabinet wiring with only one populated I/O board.
-The supplier had built the harnesses to IPC/WHMA-A-620 and inspected the soldering to J-STD-001, yet the incoming team still flagged the lot against the wrong pictures.
-This guide explains where IPC-A-610 belongs in robotics programs, where it does not, and how buyers can prevent rework, audit friction, and schedule loss by writing the right standards into the RFQ.
+A robot integrator rejected an entire pilot lot because the purchase order said IPC-A-610 Class 3, but the delivered scope was mostly cable harnesses, terminal blocks, and cabinet wiring with one soldered electronics subassembly.
+The supplier had built the harnesses to IPC/WHMA-A-620 and inspected soldered joints to J-STD-001, yet the incoming team still flagged the lot against the wrong workmanship standard.
+This guide explains where IPC-A-610 belongs in robotics wire-harness programs, where it does not, and how buyers can prevent rework, audit friction, and schedule loss by writing the right standards into the RFQ.

 Electrical Terminal Connectors for Robotics: How to Choose Ferrules, Ring Terminals, Spade Lugs, and Butt Splices Without Field Failures